-How to Deal with Stares and Uncomfortable Questions About Your Skin
+Managing Stares and Uncomfortable Questions About Psoriasis Skin

-So what could, and should you do, in those situations?
-While the majority of your relatives and friends would tell you to ignore everyone around, and it might seem like great advice, it's also not a very realistic option.
-I don't know a single person who can completely turn off their feelings resulting in zero reaction after such incidents.
+While most of your favorite loved ones would tell you to ignore everyone around, and it might seem like great advice, it's also not a very realistic option.
+I don't know a single person who can completely turn off their feelings resulting in zero reaction after emotionally charged interactions.

-Another option, that actually happened to help me, was finding a support group on the Internet.
-Talking to people dealing with the same issues on a daily basis made me feel like I wasn't alone in my struggles.
-Thanks to various forums I decided to change my way of thinking and try something new...
+Another option, that actually happened to help me, was finding a support group on the internet.
+Talking to people dealing with the same issues daily made me feel like I wasn't alone in my struggles.

-Moreover, after a few weeks I realized that people weren't staring at me as much as they were before.
-I'm not sure if it was the way I was presenting myself or maybe it was all in my head before?
-Obviously, some people had felt uncomfortable with my skin before, but I'm not convinced anymore if they weren't just staring at me like they would at anyone else.
-People stare on one another on a subway, in a waiting room of doctors office or any other public place.
-That's a basic human nature.
+I noticed that people weren't staring at me as much as they were before by working through these practices.
+I'm not sure if it was how I presented myself, or maybe it was all in my head before?
+Some people had felt uncomfortable with my skin before, but I'm not convinced anymore if they weren't just staring at me like they would at anyone else.

 Ironically, showing off my flakes made my psoriasis better.
-No one was making me uncomfortable, or let me say that I wasn't making myself uncomfortable, and as a result I wasn't as stressed as I used to be before.
-We're all dependent on others.
-Even the most self-confident among us are affected by how people see us, and so was I.
+No one was making me uncomfortable, or let me say that I wasn't making myself uncomfortable, and as a result, I wasn't as stressed as I used to be before.